ritobanrc/grade11/ush/ch23_twenties/README.md

     - America doesn't join the League of Nations
     - Increases Tariffs on imports
     - Diplomats seek to expand American export markets
-    - _Washington Arms Naval Conference_: Negotiates smaller navies for Britain, France, Japan, Italy, and US
 * **Privatized Foreign Policy**
     - American bankers given loans to British and French during the war
-    - More loans to Germany to pay for reparations, and other European + Latin American govts. -- called the _Dawes Plan_, led by Charles Dawes, Coolide's VP
+    - More loans to Germany to pay for reparations, and other European + Latin American govts.
     - American companies build industrial manufacturing overseas (cheap labor)
     - Control over raw materials in Chile, Venezuela
     - _Red Line Agreement_: Britain, France, America divide up Middle East and Latin American Oil